microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/webpart-create.md

 ---
 author: sangle7
-description: 'Create a new sitePage in the site pages list in a site.' ms.date: 05/07/2018
+description: 'Create a new webPart at the specified position in the a sitePage' ms.date: 05/07/2018
 title: Create WebPart
 ms.localizationpriority: medium